johndpope/Bitcoin_non_coerced_hardfork/README.md

 2017.11.15  You know what?
 I don't like it.
 I reckon there's a better way to do this.
-Working through it now, but will leave it here for now.
+Working through an alternate process, but will leave it here for now.